 Another interesting fact is that the seeds inside the spiky ball trees are often used in traditional medicine.

 For example, the seeds of the horse chestnut tree are used to treat varicose veins and other circulatory problems.

 Trees with shaggy bark are not only visually appealing but also serve important ecological functions.
 The shaggy bark provides insulation and protection for the tree trunk, helping to regulate temperature and prevent moisture loss.

 This amazing tree produces these unique trees with spiky balls that are not only fascinating to look at, but also serve a purpose.

 These balls, known as spiky sweet gum balls fruit or seed pods, are actually protective capsules that hold the tree’s seed pods.

-When they fall to the ground, they split open, releasing the spiky seed balls and ensuring the survival of the next generation of Sweet gum trees.
+When they fall to the ground, they split open, releasing the spiky seed balls and ensuring the survival of the next generation of Sweet gum.

 It’s truly remarkable how nature works, and the Sweetgum tree is a shining example of its creativity and ingenuity.

 So next time you come across these spiky balls, remember the incredible tree that produces them – the Sweetgum!